MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/Theme.md

     - **Type**: Size
     - **Default**: 15

-- **ErrorBorderColor** - The color to use for the border of the input fields when the component has an error
+- **ErrorBorderColor** - The color to use for the border of the input controls when the component has an error
     - **Type**: Color
     - **Default**: "#d4351c"